 Will we need to go abroad for donor egg treatment?

-Some of the questions we’re most often asked are about the advantages of treatment in the UK or treatment abroad.
+Some of the questions we’re most often asked are about the advantages of egg donor IVF treatment in the UK or abroad.
 Here are five things to consider when considering the options of ‘cross-border’ egg donation treatment.

 Are there enough available and suitable eggs in the UK?